assessment72/SwiftFuelFYP/DIARY.md

 + Did some bug fixes
 + Replaced the search bar on the home screen with a display of fuel prices and added working signout buttons to other screens

+06/04/2025 and 07/04/2025:

++ Performed successful integration testing of the entire mobile app.
++ Started finalizing the project for final submission
++ Continued work on the final project report